Questions about IGD academic courses and Fall 2018 registration?

 The first step is to fill out an Intergroup Dialogue Interest Form online; it takes less than 10 minutes to complete.
 The online form (link) is available now through the end of the course registration period.

-Do I have to wait until Spring 2018 registration opens to fill out the interest form?
+Do I have to wait until Fall 2018 registration opens to fill out the interest form?

 No, you can submit an interest form well before registration opens and you are able to submit/check availability of your course choices.
 Please keep in mind that the earlier you submit, the better your chances of obtaining permission to register for your top ranked dialogue section(s).

-Why is the dialogue topic I’m interested in not listed as a choice on the interest form for the Spring 2018 semester?
+Why is the dialogue topic I’m interested in not listed as a choice on the interest form for the Fall 2018 semester?

 Am I guaranteed placement in my first choice for a dialogue topic or section?